 Researcher Development Group

-The group is led by a research-active academic chair and an HREiR Project Coordinator, and membership consists of representatives from:
+The group is led by the Chair and an HREiR Project Coordinator, and membership consists of representatives from:

 - Human Resources